 Child support, spousal support and child custody arrangements are all court orders backed by the force of law.
 Anyone who violates these orders will risk serious legal consequences.
 If your spouse is in contempt of a child custody or support order, or if you are being threatened with a contempt order, we can help.

 At Claridge Law Firm in Augusta, Georgia, we provide personalized, experienced and cost-effective legal representation.
 Our lawyers work closely with clients to learn their stories and help them achieve their goals.
-To schedule a free consultation, call 706-860-4500 or contact us online.
+To schedule a consultation, call 706-860-4500 or contact us online.